yugabyte/yugabyte-db/docs/content/preview/architecture/docdb-sharding/tablet-splitting.md

 #### Enable automatic tablet splitting

+When automatic tablet splitting is enabled, newly-created tables with [hash sharding](../../../architecture/docdb-sharding/sharding/#hash-sharding) have one tablet per node by default.

+The following additional defaults apply:

+* From version 2.14.10, for servers with up to 2 CPU cores, newly-created tables have one tablet or, for servers with up to 4 CPU cores, two tablets **per _cluster_** by default.
+* From version 2.18, for servers with up to 2 CPU cores, newly-created tables have one tablet per table, and servers with up to 4 CPU cores have 2 tablets per table.

+From version 2.18.0, automatic tablet splitting is turned on by default.

-To enable automatic tablet splitting, use the `yb-master` [`--enable_automatic_tablet_splitting`](../../../reference/configuration/yb-master/#enable-automatic-tablet-splitting) flag and specify the associated flags to configure when tablets should split, and use `yb-tserver` [`--enable_automatic_tablet_splitting`](../../../reference/configuration/yb-tserver/#enable-automatic-tablet-splitting).
-The flag usage must match on all `yb-master` and `yb-tserver` configurations of a YugabyteDB cluster.
+To control automatic tablet splitting, use the `yb-master` [`--enable_automatic_tablet_splitting`](../../../reference/configuration/yb-master/#enable-automatic-tablet-splitting) flag and specify the associated flags to configure when tablets should split, and use `yb-tserver` [`--enable_automatic_tablet_splitting`](../../../reference/configuration/yb-tserver/#enable-automatic-tablet-splitting).
+The flags must match on all `yb-master` and `yb-tserver` configurations of a YugabyteDB cluster.

-When automatic tablet splitting is enabled, newly-created tables with [hash sharding](../../../architecture/docdb-sharding/sharding/#hash-sharding) have one shard **per _yb-tserver_** by default; from version `2.14.10` such tables have one shard (for servers with up to 2 CPU cores) or two shards (for servers with up to 4 CPU cores) **per _cluster_** by default.

 {{< note title="Note" >}}

-Newly-created tables with [range sharding](../../../architecture/docdb-sharding/sharding/#range-sharding) always have one shard *per cluster* unless table partitioning is specified explicitly during table creation.
+Newly-created tables with [range sharding](../../../architecture/docdb-sharding/sharding/#range-sharding) always have one shard _per cluster_ unless table partitioning is specified explicitly during table creation.

 {{< /note >}}